 4. Evidation: passive PayPal cash (US only)

 Evidation pays points for activity your existing tracker already records, plus optional health surveys, and 10,000 points converts to $10 via PayPal, bank transfer, or gift card.
 Once connected it earns with zero daily effort.
 It is US-only, and part of what you are paid for is sharing health data with research partners, so read the privacy policy before joining.
+More detail in our Evidation review and Fitcoin vs Evidation.

 Best for: US users with a wearable who want cash with no daily habit to maintain.